dreamonkey/vue-routes-flattener/README.md

     |--Italy(f)
 ```

-imposes you to have a router outlet page that you doesn't need.
+This example imposes you to have a router outlet page that you don't need.

-Also suppose that you want a single page called `Locations` where you have all the links.
-The only way to achieve this with vue router is to separately create all the page without any outlet page loosing the grouping benefit.
+Also if you want a single page called `Locations` where you have all the links to all location page the only way to achieve this with vue router is to separately create all the page without any outlet page loosing the grouping benefit.

 With this PKG you'll need to add a `route` object with an empty path( '' ) inside: